folio-org/okapi/doc/guide.md

 END
 ```

-For the sake of an example, we specify that the auth module requires
+For the purposes of this example, we specify that the `auth` module requires
-the sample module to be available, and at least version 1.2.0.
+the `sample` module to be available, and at least version 2.2.1.
 You can
-try to see what happens if you require different versions, like 0.9.9,
+try to see what happens if you require different versions, like 1.9.9,
-1.1.0, 1.3.9, or 2.0.1.
+2.1.1, or 2.3.9.

 Here we have two routing entries.
 The second says that this module is
 interested in POST requests to the /login path.
 This is what we use for